Quick Answer

 The bread and butter of UK construction.
 Drill a hole to match the plug diameter, tap the plug in flush, and drive the screw.
 For most jobs in solid brick and concrete block, a red wall plug (5.5mm drill, No.8 screw) handles anything up to about 20-30kg per fixing.
 Brown plugs (7mm drill, No.10-12 screw) handle heavier loads up to 50kg+.

 Fischer DuoPower plugs deserve a special mention.
-They are more expensive than basic plugs (£4.99 vs £0.99 per 100 at Screwfix) but they genuinely work in multiple materials.
+They cost more than basic plugs (£4.99 vs £0.99 per 100 at Screwfix) but they work in multiple materials.
 In concrete they expand like a standard plug.
 In plasterboard they fold and knot.
 In aerated concrete they spread wide for better grip.
 For a mixed van stock, they save time on material identification.

 Concrete screws (Thunderbolts)

-Self-tapping concrete screws have become increasingly popular with UK trades because they skip the wall plug entirely.
+Self-tapping concrete screws have taken over from plug-and-screw on many UK sites because they skip the wall plug entirely.
 Drill a pilot hole with an SDS hammer drill, then drive the screw straight in.
 Faster than plug-and-screw for conduit clips, cable trays, battening, and light-to-medium fixings.
 Typical pull-out strength in C20 concrete is 2-4kN depending on size.

 Shield anchors and through-bolts